codecraftuk/codecraftuk.github.io/blog/_posts/2021-01-21-book-club-entries.md

 ---
 layout: post
-title: "CodeCraft Book Club 2021 Entries"
+title: "CodeCraft Bring-A-Book 2021 Entries"
-description: "The books people brought to CodeCraft Book Club 2021"
+description: "The books people brought to CodeCraft Bring-A-Book 2021"
 ---

 Our annual tradition of getting together and discussing books has continued into its fourth year!
 It's not a book club in the traditional sense.
-Instead, we invite attendees to bring a book (or blog post, podcast, other media) that has influenced them.
+Instead, we invite attendees to Bring-a-Book (or blog post, podcast, other media) that has influenced them.

 This year we ran online, and the number of people around meant it was good to discuss topics as a single group.
 The entries are as follows, in no particular order.